jsmatias/quant-trading/README.md

 Quantitative analysis for trading.

 The aim is to help a trader to backtest strategies and select good opportunities.
+The database utilized on this project is from alphavantage.
+For documentation check: https://www.alphavantage.co/documentation/.

 ## Installation
 It's recommend to have a virtual environment folder.